-Now the question is, will the recent merger improve growth prospects for HUL?
+Now the question is, how has the merger improved the growth prospects for HUL?

-HUL acquired GSKCH for Rs.
-31,700 crores and paid additional Rs 3,045 crores for developing its health and food drinks brand, Horlicks.
-HUL will leverage its distribution network and distribute GSKCH brands in India.
+HUL acquired GSKCH for Rs.40242 crores.
+HUL leveraged its distribution network and distribute GSKCH brands in India.

-This will primarily expand the nutrition and health drinks business which remains underpenetrated in India as Horlicks is a #1 brand in the health and food drinks segment and have a volume share of 50%.
+This primarily expanded the nutrition and health drinks business which remains underpenetrated in India as Horlicks is a #1 brand in the health and food drinks segment and have a volume share of 50%.